wiktoriakeller/bookstore/README.md

 # 📚 Bookstore

-Web API and a Blazor WASM app for managing a bookstore.
+Web API and a Blazor WASM UI for managing a bookstore.
 Project for visual programming course at PUT.

 # Technologies